m-walas/Harmobot/README.md

 - **User-Friendly GUI with Drag and Drop:**
   Enjoy an interactive interface that supports drag-and-drop editing.
 You can double-click any cell to edit occupant names or move “chips” (participants) from one cell to another simply by dragging them.
 Also drag a participant from the summary panel onto a slot to add them.
 Adjust the generated schedule easily in case of any errors or discrepancies.

+- **Day toggles:**
+  Click on the checkbox in any date column header to disable or re-enable that entire day and user availability.
+Solver ignores disabled columns.

 - **Real-Time Availability Preview:**
   Click on a participant's name in the summary panel to highlight that participant’s availability across the schedule.
 This makes it simple to see who is available in each time slot.